Salapian

-Salapian is a subdistrict of Langkat Regency.
+Salapian is an administrative district (kecamatan) of Langkat Regency, in North Sumatra Province of Indonesia.
 Javanese people are in the majority (56% as of 2007) with 37% Karo.
 As against Karo Regency, the vast majority of Karo in Salapian are Muslims - the population is 81% Muslim and 13% Protestant.
 In all parts of Salapian, there is a Muslim majority, although it varies between villages.
-There are 53 mosques, 40 mushollas, 22 churches, and 2 vihara in the subdistrict.
+There are 53 mosques, 40 mushollas, 22 churches, and 2 vihara in the district.

 The biggest town in Salapian is Tanjung Langkat, on the road between Medan, Binjai, Kuala and Bohorok.

-The subdistrict is fairly large (511 square km), and the majority of roads are mere dirt tracks, with many in terrible condition.
-It borders Selesai to the north, Karo Regency to the south, Kuala and Selesai to the east, and Bohorok to the west.
-Population as of 2007 was 51,114.
+The district covers an area of 221.73 square kms, and the majority of roads are mere dirt tracks, with many in terrible condition.
+It borders Selesai District to the north, Karo Regency to the south, Kuala and Selesai Districts to the east, and Bohorok District to the west.
+Population as of 2024 was 26,890.